Custom Antisense Oligonucleotide Synthesis

 2'-O-Methoxyethyl (MOE)

-2'-O-Methoxyethyl (MOE) modifications involve the addition of a methoxyethyl group (-OCH2CH2OCH3) to the 2' position of the ribose sugar in adenosine, guanosine, or thymidine nucleotides.
-This bulky group significantly enhances the oligonucleotide's stability and resistance to nucleases, while also improving the affinity of the oligonucleotide for its complementary strand.
-MOE-modified nucleotides are often used in therapeutic oligonucleotides, such as antisense drugs and siRNAs, where durability in biological systems is essential for efficacy.
-MOE-modified oligonucleotides have prolonged half-lives in vivo, allowing for less frequent dosing in therapeutic settings.
+MOE modifications involve adding a methoxyethyl group to the 2' position of the ribose sugar.
+This bulky group significantly enhances stability, nuclease resistance, and binding affinity.
+MOE-modified oligonucleotides have prolonged half-lives in vivo, allowing for less frequent dosing, and are particularly valuable for treating chronic diseases.
 Additionally, the MOE modification improves the oligonucleotide's pharmacokinetics by enhancing its binding specificity and reducing the likelihood of off-target effects.
 This modification is particularly valuable in treating chronic diseases, where long-term stability and efficacy are required for sustained therapeutic outcomes.

 N-acetyl-galactosamine (GalNAc)

-N-acetyl-galactosamine (GalNAc) is a carbohydrate modification that plays a critical role in targeted drug delivery, particularly for therapeutic oligonucleotides designed to treat liver diseases.
-GalNAc conjugation allows oligonucleotides to bind with high affinity to the asialoglycoprotein receptor (ASGPR), which is highly expressed on hepatocytes, the predominant cells in the liver.
-This receptor-mediated delivery system ensures that GalNAc-conjugated oligonucleotides are selectively taken up by liver cells, enabling precise targeting of therapeutic molecules.
-GalNAc modifications have revolutionized the field of RNA therapeutics by providing a highly efficient and selective method for delivering siRNAs, antisense oligonucleotides, and other RNA-based drugs to the liver.
+GalNAc is a carbohydrate modification for targeted drug delivery to the liver.
+It allows oligonucleotides to bind with high affinity to the asialoglycoprotein receptor (ASGPR) on hepatocytes.
+This receptor-mediated delivery ensures precise targeting, improved efficacy, and reduced systemic toxicity, revolutionizing RNA therapeutics for liver-associated diseases.
 This targeted approach not only improves therapeutic efficacy but also reduces off-target effects and minimizes systemic toxicity.
 GalNAc conjugates are particularly valuable in the treatment of liver-associated diseases such as hypercholesterolemia, hepatitis, and liver fibrosis, where precise delivery to hepatocytes is essential for successful treatment outcomes.

 2'-Fluoro (2'-F)